kanchan1427/daily-blogs/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 7-April-2022**
 ## Understanding the quiz format
 Today I was searching that how can we hide the quiz result from the users and show them after some time.
 For that first I have checked all the quiz related doctypes and related parameters but in these there wasn't any control available for this.
-Then i checked all the doctypes files in erpnext folder and tried to understand the coding.
+Then i checked all the doctypes files in ErpGuru folder and tried to understand the coding.
 In these files there isn't any condition available for the result they are showing the result based on a condition if checked question is right then show status pass, result, time taken etc else status fail and result, time taken etc.

 <!----------------------------------------------------------------------------------------------------------------------------->